ManuelSteiner89/react-complete-guide/README.md

 ## What is this?

 ------------------------------------------------------
-This is my first try of working with React.
+This is my first step, of working with React.
 I found a good guide on udemy, follow the link if you wanna try it out by yourself.